eliotcochrane/eliotcochrane.github.io/_posts/2024-02-16-saj-badge-test.md

 One by one, examinees went down the flagged course with a start and finish banner.
 All the while being judged by three ski school instructors.
 To keep everyone's spirits bright, the starter official started some banter that slowly spread throughout the top groups.
 By the end of it, everyone was cheering on each other at the start and congratulating each other as they finished.

-Once all of the stages were completed, a debrief is given at the bottom of the last stage.
+Once all the stages were completed, a debrief is given at the bottom of the last stage.
 Comments from the examiners for those that maybe didn't pass are given first.
 These are some advice and tips when looking to pass the exam the next time.
 The most common advice is to get forward regardless of the situation and be more dynamic between turns.
 These are common problems throughout the world of skiing and are not special to any single group of skier.

 The exams end around 12:30 for the regular levels and the results would be posted around 2:30 in front of the ski school.
 At Amihari Onsen Ski Resort, the pass percentage is typically lower than other areas due to the strict nature of the ski school.
 Everyone had a feeling that other participants would not pass the exam, but we were not imagining that even some former racers with good results during high school would struggle and fail the exam.
 I feel glad to have been one of two to pass even though I was so nonchalant in front of obviously nervous examinees.